 Acknowledgements:

 We generated experimental schematics using a personal academic BioRender.com license.
 We would like to thank the Duke Transgenic Core Facility for their work in generating the SWIPP1019R mutant mice, as well as the Duke Behavioral Core Facility, Duke Proteomics and Metabolomics Core Facility, the Duke Electron Microscopy Core Facility, and the Duke Light Microscopy Core Facility for their support in completing these experiments.
 We also greatly appreciate everyone who provided advice on this project and reviewed this manuscript, including Drs.
 Alicia Purkey, Shataakshi Dube, Anne West, Cagla Eroglu, and Nicole Calakos.
-This work was supported by NIH grants (MH111684 and DA047258) to SHS, an NIH grant (MH117429) and NARSAD young investigator grant (25163) to IHK, NIH F30 fellowship funding (MH117851) and MSTP training grant support (GM007171) for JC
+This work was supported by NIH grants (MH111684 and DA047258) to SHS, an NIH grant (MH117429) and NARSAD young investigator grant (25163) to IHK, NIH F30 fellowship funding (MH117851) and MSTP training grant support (GM007171) for JC, and NIH F31 fellowship funding (5F31NS113738-03) to TWAB.

 Author Contributions: